Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 However, where these regions are widespread such as the tropics, human activity to sustain high population densities has reduced the amount of *natural* mangroves and salt marshes.
 Despite this reduction and associated risk to natural ecosystems, there have been schemes and actions taken to restore the prevalence of these wetlands.
 In Cambridgeshire, 500ha of low-lying land has been converted back to wetland as a result of the EU Habitats Directive.
 Controlled flooding of inland areas such as the Fens can also contribute to reclaiming land by the sea in these areas where the water table is naturally much higher.

-In Canada, which is home to 25% of the world's wetlands, 70% of the wetlands have been lost.
-However, pledges have been made to restore 30 percent of the degraded land by 2030 and over 1000 sq km has been restored, sequestering almost 400,000 tonnes of C per year!
+In Canada, which is home to 25% of the world's wetlands, 70% of them have been degraded.
+However, pledges have been made to restore 30% of the degraded land by 2030 and over 1000 sq km has been restored, aiming to sequester almost 400,000 tonnes of C per year!

 ### Carbon capture and storage
 CCS is a technique used to stop carbon emissions from the source, such as in factories or power stations, or through directly capturing it from the air.
 Carbon dioxide may be captured and compressed, transported into a pipeline, and used in offshore oil extraction where otherwise it may be uneconomical to do so.
-Or, it could just be pumped into a synance** of 100 years to be an effective sink; they take up carbon in this period in the medium to long term.
-Over time, trees can absorb large quantities of C0~2~ from the atmospheric store - around 1 tonne per tree.

-The Chinese Great Green Wall and the one in Africa with the same name are examples of large-scale afforestation projects.
-An estimated 100 billion trees is being targeted to be planted by 2050 over a land area the size of Spain in the Gobi Desert, sequestering carbon (you can do the maths here) and also reducing desertification and land degredation - China's biggest biological threat. *The broader implications of afforestation may be a good idea to place in essay conclusions for 16-markers.*
+Or, it could just be pumped into a synance

 Of course, ensuring that the land does not become deforested in the first place, perhaps though leglislation or policing against farmers and miners can be argued to be a more effective management strategy as this preserves the natural ecosystem.
 Or, legal but managed logging of areas that ensure that monocultures are avoided whilst preserving the biodiversity through the replanting of diverse trees may also be a better strategy.

 [Sources and more examples](https://www.climateimpact.com/explore-projects/nature-based-solutions-projects/afforestation/)

-### Restoration of wetlands
-Globally, wetlands account for around 7% of the land.
-But also 35% of the terrestrial carbon store - meaning that they are very effective carbon sinks.
-Compared to tropical rainforests, they can store up to 50x more carbon in the same area.

-The conditions of wetlands create low-oxygen soils, leading to anaerobic conditions.
-This inhibits the decomposition process and matter is thus unable to be broken down, accumulating as peat over time.

-However, where these regions are widespread such as the tropics, human activity to sustain hgh population densities has reduced the amount of *natural* mangroves and salt marshes.
-Despite this reduction and associated risk to natural ecosystems, there have been schemes and actions taken to restore the prevalence of these wetlands.
-In Cambridgeshire, 500ha of low-lying land has been converted back to wetland as a result of the EU Habitats Directive.
-Controlled flooding of inland areas such as the Fens can also contribute to reclaiming land by the sea in these areas where the water table is naturally much higher.

-In Canada, which is home to 25% of the world's wetlands, 70% of them have been lost or degraded.
-However, pledges have been made to restore 30 percent of the degraded land by 2030 and today over 1000 sq km has been restored, sequestering almost 400,000 tonnes of C per year!

-### Carbon capture and storage
-CCS is a technique used to stop carbon emissions from the source, such as in factories or power stations, or through directly capturing it from the air.
-Carbon dioxide may be captured and compressed, transported into a pipeline, and used in offshore oil extraction where otherwise it may be uneconomical to do so.
-Or, it could just be pumped into a sycline basin with impermeable rock where it remains hopefully for a long time.

 ### International carbon agreements